 Work at Home Call Center Salaries

-Call center jobs may pay an hourly wage, a per-call or per-minute rate, or one of these rates plus an incentive.
+Call center jobs may pay an hourly wage, a per-call, or a per-minute rate, or one of these rates plus an incentive.
 If a job is an employment position in the U.S., it must pay minimum wage in the state where the agent lives.
 However, independent contractors do not necessarily receive minimum wage.

 No matter the pay structure used, home-based call center agents should evaluate whether they are receiving a competitive pay rate by calculating the true hourly wage.
 This is figuring how much you earn per hour in an average week while also accounting for the costs you incur.